istio/istio.io/content/docs/concepts/security/index.md

 This guide provides a high-level overview of Istio security; you can find more information about specific Istio security concepts in other guides in this section.
 To find out how to get started using Istio security with deployed services, see the [Mutual TLS Migration](/docs/tasks/security/mtls-migration/).
-For more detailed howto on security tasks, see our [Security Tasks](/docs/tasks/security/).
+For more detailed how-to on security tasks, see our [Security Tasks](/docs/tasks/security/).

 ## High-level architecture and features